gistrec/cpp-geometry-library/README.md

 ---

 <a name="computeOffset"></a>
-**`computeOffset(LatLng from, double distance, double heading)`** - Returns the LatLng resulting from moving a distance from an origin in the specified heading (expressed in degrees clockwise from north).
+**`SphericalUtil::computeOffset(const LatLng& from, double distance, double heading)`** - Returns the LatLng resulting from moving a distance from an origin in the specified heading (expressed in degrees clockwise from north).

 * `from` - the LatLng from which to start.
 * `distance` - the distance to travel.